BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Equity-Priority-Communities/README.md

 ### Calculate MTC EPC Demographic Factor Population from ACS Variable Populations

-The table below provides the calculations that need to be performed to get demographic factor populations and demographic shares.
+The table below provides the calculations that were performed to get demographic factor populations and demographic shares.
 To translate from variable to written description, please review the [ACS Table Variables and MTC EPC Demographic Factors Lookup](Data/ACS_Table_Variables_EPC_Factors.csv).
 ACS Variables are also defined on the American Community Survey (ACS) website.
 To get variable definitions as well as the layout of tables without the estimates or margins of error filled in, download [2018 ACS Detailed Table Shells](https://www2.census.gov/programs-surveys/acs/summary_file/2018/documentation/user_tools/ACS2018_Table_Shells.xlsx?#) as an Excel spreadsheet.

 The link below provides the EPC schema and domains, along with calculations and written descriptions of the calculations which may be helpful for analysis purposes.
 Below the link is a table for informational purposes.